simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 ![Image of the Console and the Editor](images/t1_consoleeditor.png "The Console and the Editor")

+**TASK: write all your code in the Editor to have them saved if you close your project.**

+*Console inputs and outputs are lost once you close the QGIS project.*

 # iface
 The `iface` package manages the QGIS interface, containing many useful features.